End-to-End Jet Classification of Boosted Top Quarks with the CMS Open Data: Jet Identification Results

-Table \ref{table:pix} shows the network performance when including the BPIX RecHits in the jet images.
-On their own, the BPIX RecHits give a worse performance than the track $\pT$.
-However, we observe multiple improvements in network performance after combining the BPIX RecHit images with other layers.
-When training the network on images composed of BPIX1--3, ECAL, and HCAL layers we find that it outperforms the nominal combination of layers, shown in the second row of Table \ref{table:pt}, and improves the AUC score by 0.008.
-Comparing row 4 of Table \ref{table:pix} with row 3 of Table \ref{table:pt} shows that adding the BPIX RecHits to the track $\pT$ + $d0$ + $dZ$ images improves the AUC by 0.005.
-To study the effect of BPIX RecHit resolution on network performance, we additionally trained the network on images produced at sub-ECAL granularity.
-However, we found that the higher granularity produced no significant changes in network performance.
+Models trained only on BPIX produced a weaker performance than those trained using the track $\pT$ information.
+However, we observe multiple improvements in network performance after combining BPIX with other layers.
+When training the network on BPIX1--3, ECAL, and HCAL layers we find that it outperforms the nominal baseline in \cite{e2e2}, improving the AUC score by 0.008 and the signal efficiency from 49.5\% to 56.9\%.
+Comparing rows 3 and 8 of Table \ref{table:pt} shows that adding the BPIX to the track $\pT$ + $d0$ + $dZ$ images improves the AUC by 0.005 and the signal efficiency from 57.2\% to 61.3\%.

-The bottom row of Table \ref{table:pix} reports the performance of our network when trained on all 8 image channels.
-The network was trained for 40 epochs and used the training, validation, and testing dataset sizes listed in Table \ref{table:Njets}.
-When evaluating the network, we find an AUC score of 0.9824$\pm$0.0013 and a signal efficiency of 66.41\% at 1\% misidentification.
+The bottom two rows of Table \ref{table:pt} show the performance of network trained on all 8 channels and a fully-connected network.
+The network trained on all 8 channels attains an AUC score of 0.9824$\pm$0.0013 and a signal efficiency of 66.41\% at 1\% misidentification.
+Comparing this to a fully-connected deep learning based top tagger, we find that all of the combination of layers explored outperform the fully-connected network's AUC score metric of $0.9258\pm0.0013$.